 the use of contrast in music.

-This may seem obvious but if we want something big, there should be something small in the mix, if you want depth there should be layers of 'distance' (like different reverb settings: short, medium and long) and the same applies with width:
+This may seem obvious but if we want something big, there should be something small in the mix, if you want depth there should be layers of 'distance' (like different reverb settings: short, medium, and long) and the same applies with width:

 Wider mixes tend to have the most important elements mono and focused on the center so that stereo sounds can appear by contrast much wider and more defined.

-All comes down to perspective.
+It all comes down to perspective.
 So it may seem counterintuitive but to achieve a wider and more polished mix try to mono-ize some sounds first, even effects, starting from the most important that should be upfront like lead vocals and basses.

 Don't underestimate the use of mono effects like mono reverbs either: